15 Foods That Can Be Regrown From Scraps

 Well, not actually the work behind the gardening so much – it’s the harvesting that I really look forward to.
 There is nothing like fresh veggies from your own personal garden!
 I actually just planted a bunch of things in my vegetable garden, and may have gone a little plant happy at the feed & seed store.
 Oops.

 Obviously, we all know about the normal ways to grow plants – from seeds.
 But, did you know that there are a ton of plants that you can grow from scraps?
 Plants, that will in turn, produce more food.
+I did some research on this through various sources, and compiled this list.

 Let’s count them out – from 1 to 15…